MA Accounting and Finance

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

-In Year 4 you will undertake a dissertation and, depending on the field of study you choose, there may be costs associated with:
+In Year 4 you will undertake a Dissertation as a compulsory assessment component.
+Depending on the field of study you choose, there may be costs associated with: